 With multiple development teams, roles can also be applied to an entire namespace so that you can define who is allowed to create, read or write to pods within a particular namespace.

 Network policies take security one step further, and apply rules to application security.
 A namespace in Kubernetes is a virtual separation.
 If you only define namespaces, applications can still easily communicate with each other.

 But what if you need to restrict which services or even what namespaces can communicate with one another?
 To do this, you’ll need to implement a network policy.

 Container firewalls - Implement security policies between your services

 Network policy is an add-on feature that is implemented by the Kubernetes CNI and can be enforced by Weave Net, if you are using it for pod networking, and also monitored with Weave Cloud.

 See Weave Net for NetworkPolicy for information on how to configure it.

-Start early with setting and testing constraints and quotas.
+Start early with setting and testing Kubernetes resource limits and quotas.
 Without specifying these, everything in your cluster may still run properly, but you could get a big surprise if there is a sudden load on one of your containers and you haven’t set the correct resource quota for it.